 - All the information should be brought together with the observations of parents and considered with them

-- With parental permission, refer the child for inclusion support from your Early Years Improvement Advisor.
+- With parental permission, practitioners can refer the child for inclusion support from your Early Years Improvement Advisor.
 Referral for Early Years inclusion support

 - With parental permission, it may be appropriate to contact the child's Health Visitor to share your concerns

 - Consider initiating an Early Help Assessment if the child's needs require a multi-agency response

 If a child has a severe developmental delay or complex needs you may find it useful to use the Early Support Developmental Journal (Cambridgeshire version) to help plan and track progress.

 Early years team and Early Years SEND manager contact details

 The Department for Education have also produced a document on advice on the admission of summer born children.